 Honeysuckle: For lingering memories of the past, nostalgia, excessive reminiscence, regrets, homesickness.

 Larch Flower Remedy: For those who tend to take a back seat and let others overshadow them because they lack confidence in their ability to succeed.

-Red Chestnut: For those who are more concerned for the well-being of others especially family and close friends, than they are of themselves.
+Red Chestnut: For those who are more concerned about the well-being of others especially family and close friends, than they are of themselves.

-Vervain Flower Remedy : Their obsession for ‘just causes’ makes them feel incensed and they become tense and angry and are never able to relax.
+Vervain Flower: Their obsession for ‘just causes’ makes them feel incensed and they become tense and angry and are never able to relax.

 Star of Bethlehem Flower: For the after-effects of shock, serious news, grief and sorrow.

 Rock Rose Flower: For the relief of terror, panic, nightmares.

 Information courtesy: Dr. Aneeta Arora is the first Bach Flower Registered Practitioner (BFRP) from India.